A Wilsons Promontory Cruise is now offered by Wildlife Coast Cruises, well known for their cruises to Seal Rocks at Phillip Island.

 I had advised Wildlife Coast Cruises that I was a coeliac and required gluten free food.
 They were fully aware of what I could or could not eat and I enjoyed a lovely meal.

-After lunch we headed for Cleft Island (part of the Anser Group), a granite island mostly referred to as Skull Rock.
+After lunch we started the next part of our Wilsons Promontory cruise and headed for Cleft Island (part of the Anser Group), a granite island mostly referred to as Skull Rock.
 As we approach it definitely looks like a skull with forehead, eye socket and nose.
 On one side is a huge cave with a grass floor, probably carved out by the sea in ages gone by.
 Around the waterline is a fringe of seaweed which sways like a hula dancer in the waves.

 From Skull Rock we went to Kanowna Island to visit a colony of Australian and New Zealand fur seals.
 The seals climb high up the granite rock faces which must be very difficult with their tiny flippers!
 There they doze in the sun or play.
 To re-enter the water they almost slide out of control down the rocks and into the water.